Taka0007/Code-Place/README.md

 # Code-Place
+Hey, nice to meet you!

-Cord storage.
+Here is Cord storage.

-Various types of codes are stored
+Various types of codes are stored.
+Feel free to take advantage of these codes!